-Our long-term liquidity needs will consist primarily of funds necessary to acquire investments and pay for development or repositioning of properties, capital expenditures, refinancing of indebtedness and acquisitions of shares of our Common Stock, at or below net asset value, whether through one or more tender offers, share repurchases or otherwise.
-In addition, once we issue shares of preferred stock under the registration statement that we filed with the SEC in April 2016, our future liquidity needs will include dividends on such preferred stock and may include use of funds for the redemption of such preferred stock (if we choose to pay the redemption price in cash instead of shares of our Common Stock).
-We may not have sufficient funds on hand or may not be able to obtain additional financing to cover all of these long-term cash requirements.
+Our long-term liquidity needs will consist primarily of funds necessary for acquisition of investments and payment for development or repositioning of properties, capital expenditures, refinancing of indebtedness and acquisitions of shares of our Common Stock, at or below net asset value, whether through one or more tender offers, share repurchases or otherwise.
+In addition, as we issue shares of preferred stock under the registration statement that was declared effective by the SEC in July 2016, our future liquidity needs will include funds for dividends on such preferred stock and may include funds for the redemption of such preferred stock (if we choose to pay the redemption price in cash instead of shares of our Common Stock).
+Although we do not currently have any significant property development or repositioning projects planned, we may not have sufficient funds on hand or may not be able to obtain additional financing to cover all of these long-term cash requirements.
 The nature of our business, and the requirements imposed by REIT rules that we distribute a substantial majority of our REIT taxable income on an annual basis in the form of dividends, may cause us to have substantial liquidity needs over the long-term.
 We will seek to satisfy our long-term liquidity needs through one or more of the methods described in the immediately preceding paragraph.
+These sources of funding may not be available on attractive terms or at all.
 If we cannot obtain additional funding for our long-term liquidity needs, our investments may generate lower cash flows or decline in value, or both, which may cause us to sell assets at a time when we would not otherwise do so and could have a material adverse effect on our business, financial condition, results of operations, cash flow or ability to satisfy our debt service obligations or to maintain our level of dividend distributions.